Top 10 Alaska Shore Excursions

 Getting There: The cruise departs from the Whittier cruise ship terminal, so you can walk over from the ship.

 Photo by Alaska Raptor Center

-This world-class bird hospital rehabilitates injured and orphaned creatures, and features an educational center with healthy birds in their natural habitats so you can get up close and personal with eagles, owls, hawks, and other birds of prey.
+A world-class bird hospital, the Alaska Raptor Center rehabilitates injured and orphaned creatures, and features an educational center with healthy birds in their natural habitats so you can get up close and personal with eagles, owls, hawks, and other birds of prey.

 Getting There: The center is a short drive from the harbor and offers tours between May and September.